kongehund/osu-mapping-hotkeys/README.md

 A - Add a green line where you can immediately type the SV

-There's more hotkeys available, try to decipher the script to find out what they are.
+There's more hotkeys available, try to decipher the script if you want to find out what they are.

 # DEBUGGING:
 If the script doesn't work, try to increase the number after "Sleep" commands.
 This makes the script wait longer between each action.
 The number is in milliseconds.